FOR PEOPLE WHO HATE VEGETABLES

 I believe that big business, in their never-ending “fiduciary responsibility” to the Gods of Profit, spent the last 100 years developing various ways to sell more of their products, reduce their costs and increase their profits – at any cost!
 The results is a testament to the effectiveness of their efforts – people are addicted to artificial preservatives, sweeteners, genetically modified foods and more to such an extent that the delicious natural taste of vegetables now makes them gag!
 Big business has evolved a new breed of human being, one that with the help of modern pharmaceuticals can manage to survive to a ripe old age without ever eating anything that is truly healthy.

 There is some kind of sweetener in things that don’t even taste sweet.
 What’s that about?
-It is all about creating an addiction…because addicts are the best customers of all.
+It is all about creating an addiction … because addicts are the best customers of all.
 And now that your taste for sweets has been properly programmed, the natural taste of nutrient dense organic vegetables won’t satisfy your sweet tooth.
-In fact, because they are very “alkaline forming,” vegetables may taste bitter or nasty to you.
-They’re not bitter, but without all the sugar that you are used to you may think they are.
+In fact, because they are very “alkaline forming,” vegetables may initially taste bitter or nasty to you.
+They’re not bitter, but without all the sugar that you're used to you may think they are.
 The healthier the veggie the worse it tastes!
 So what are you to do?